 Shorelark is a young folk duo comprising singer-songwriter and guitarist Georgia Morgan Turner, and recorder player and English folk multi-instrumentalist Finn Collinson.
 Since beginning to work together in 2014, the duo have developed a unique take on English folk music, taking inspiration from genres as diverse as Brazilian traditional music, bluegrass and Baroque recorder works.

 Shorelark’s distinctive blend of traditional, contemporary and original songs and tunes has attracted interest from folk clubs and festivals across the country and has led to airplay in the UK and US.
 They were also finalists in the prestigious New Roots competition in 2016.

-Despite both still being in their teens, the duo are experienced beyond their years and between them have enjoyed solo performances at the Barbican Centre (Georgia) and Cadogan Hall, London (Finn).
+Despite their youth, the duo are experienced beyond their years and between them have enjoyed solo performances at the Barbican Centre (Georgia) and Cadogan Hall, London (Finn).
 They also have a wealth of collaborative credentials, thanks primarily to their involvement in the Aldeburgh Young Musicians scheme in Suffolk.

 In Autumn 2015, Shorelark released their first EP, entitled Longwayes For Six.
 The EP features four studio recordings and one track recorded live at Cecil Sharp House in London, and is available on CD/DL here.